jschaefer-hub/showerpy/README.md

 You will then be prompted for different compile-time options.
 Select the following options in order, pressing *Enter* after each selection:

 1. **Compiler Selection:** `2` (compiler default)
-2. **High-Energy Hadronic Interaction Model:** `3` (QGSJETIII-01)
+2. **High-Energy Hadronic Interaction Model:** `3` (QGSJETIII-01)<br>
+**->** You can also switch to a different model depending on your use case.
+Please note that when using EPOS, a modification to the input_template is required.
 3. **Low-Energy Hadronic Interaction Model:** `3` (URQMD 1.3cr)
 4. **Detector Geometry:** `2` (non-flat volume detector geometry)
 5. **Date and time routine:** `1` (automatic detection by configure)

 ## Enabling Additional CORSIKA Program Options

 Next, you will arrive at the selection for additional CORSIKA program options.
-Type the string into the prompt:
+Please type the following string into the prompt:
 ```text
 1b 8a 9a
 ```